dougbutner/gold/README.md

 53316291173	1
 86267571272	1

-> Note: All sell orders for with a price of less than .00000001 WAX / GOLD are put into the [liquidity pool](https://wax.alcor.exchange/swap?output=GOLD-goldgoldgold&input=WAX-eosio.token)
+> Note: All sell orders with a price of less than .00000001 WAX / GOLD are put into the [liquidity pool](https://wax.alcor.exchange/swap?output=GOLD-goldgoldgold&input=WAX-eosio.token)

 # LEGAL AGREEMENT 📜